luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ### Import VAST-TOOLS results tables
 [http://matt.crg.eu/#get_vast](http://matt.crg.eu/#get_vast)

+`matt get_vast` command is tailored to the result tables of [VAST-TOOLS](https://github.com/vastgroup/vast-tools).
+Use this command to transform the output table from VAST-TOOLS into Matt format and extract sub-sets of reported alternative splicing events.
+VAST-TOOLs reports skipped exons, retained introns, alt3, alt5 events in one output table together with estimated PSI values across several data sets.
+Matt allows you to retrieve form this table events of specific types (skipped exons, retained introns, Alt3, Alt5) or events that have a PSI value within a user specified range across all samples.

+Before you run a high-level analysis you might need to defined groups of events (e.g. up-regulated vs down-regulated skipped exons) with Matt function [def_cats](http://matt.crg.eu/#def_cats) applied to the result table of [get_vast](http://matt.crg.eu/#get_vast).
+More information on the format of the VAST-TOOLs output table can be found [here](https://github.com/vastgroup/vast-tools#combine-output-format).

 Input file = Output from Combine command in VAST-TOOL (file called INCLUSION_LEVELS_FULL-Hsa6-hg19.tab)

 The workflow is as follows: pre-process the output table of VAST-TOOLS for extracting PSI values with [get_vast](http://matt.crg.eu/#get_vast), define groups of events to be analyzed with [def_cats](http://matt.crg.eu/#def_cats), and eventually run a high-level analysis (50 intron features).